 The positive feedback required for oscillation is provided by R4.
-Transistor Q1 is part of an automatic gain control (AGC) servo that regulates the positive feedback to keep the sine wave output at a consistent amplitude.
+Transistor Q1 is part of an automatic gain control (AGC) servo that regulates U1A's positive feedback to keep the sine wave output at a consistent amplitude.
 The circuit will oscillate at the notch frequency when Q1's emitter-to-collector resistance (Rec) is:

 (R4 + Rec) / Rec (expressed in dB) = U1A's open-loop gain (expressed in dB) - the magnitude of the notch depth (expressed in dB)

-U1B and its associated components complete the AGC servo.
+U1B and its associated components complete the servo.
 The series-connected diodes provide negative peak-level detection of the sine wave voltage and also determine the amplitude of the output.
 Q1 is operated close to maximum conduction, so the small voltage from its emitter to collector contributes negligible distortion to the sine wave.
 The 0.1uF integrating capacitor in U1B's feedback path was chosen to provide adequate AGC-loop stability for the selected oscillation frequency.
-The 10K resistor in parallel with Q1 ensures start-up.
+The 10K resistor in parallel with Q1 provides start-up.

 The oscillator's amplitude, as well as frequency, is essentially independent of the power supply voltage.
-An output amplitude of 1.6 volts, peak-to-peak, was chosen to accommodate power supply voltages as low as 6 volts.
-Replacing the TL072CP with a rail-to-rail dual operational amplifier such as the Analog Devices type AD823AN will permit operation from even lower supply voltages, such as 4 volts.
+An output amplitude of 1.6 volts peak-to-peak was chosen to accommodate power supply voltages as low as 6 volts.
+Replacing the TL072CP with a rail-to-rail dual operational amplifier such as the Analog Devices type AD823AN will permit operation from even-lower supply voltages, such as 4 volts.
 The oscillator will operate conveniently from a single 9-volt battery, and consumes less than 5 milliamperes of current when using the TL072CP.
 The 470 ohm resistor in the output prevents instabilities from capacitive loads such as long cables, and the 1uF capacitor removes the DC offset at U1A.
 The output's 100K resistor discharges the 1uF capacitor to prevent voltage transients when connecting a load.

 The author gratefully acknowledges Rick Hansen for providing an analysis

 April 12, 2001

-Text and images ©2001 by Arthur Harrison
+Text and images ©2001, 2018 by Arthur Harrison